 Trainees participate in the evaluation and treatment of patients with a wide variety of pain problems, including cancer pain, spine pain, sympathetically mediated pain, head and facial pain, neuropathic pain, visceral pain, and myofascial pain.

 Most patients are seen as direct referrals from other Mayo Clinic physicians or from physicians at Mayo-affiliated facilities.
 Trainees are expected to completely evaluate their patients and present their findings and treatment plans to pain medicine faculty.

 Typical treatment plans may involve behavioral modification, psychological testing and treatment, interventional pain procedures, medications, and physical modalities.

-Fluoroscopically guided interventional pain procedures are performed either at the Gonda Outpatient Procedure Center or in an operating room at Rochester Methodist Hospital.
+Fluoroscopically guided interventional pain procedures are performed either at the Gonda Outpatient Procedure Center or in an operating room at Mayo Clinic Hospital, Methodist Campus.
 Services not physically located in the Pain Clinic, such as diagnostic radiology and the autonomic nervous system laboratory, are readily available elsewhere at Mayo Clinic.

 |Anatomy dissection laboratory

 ||1 week required*; 2 more weeks available as an elective